eindiran/eindiran.github.io/_posts/2020-02-25-2-plus-2-equals-5-adventures-with-the-cpython-integer-cache.markdown

 #### Experiment 2 -- Abusing `ctypes`

-CPython is implemented in C under-the-hood, and provides the package `ctypes` to interact with a lot of interpretter internals from within the interpretter.
+CPython is implemented in C under-the-hood, and provides the package `ctypes` to interact with a lot of interpreter internals from within the interpreter.
 Let's abuse some `ctypes` tools to see what we can do.
 The bits from `ctypes` that we need:

 * [`POINTER` ](https://docs.python.org/3/library/ctypes.html#ctypes.POINTER) - a [factory function](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)#Terminology) that takes a type and creates a pointer of that type.
 For example, `POINTER(c_ulong)` creates a `ctypes` unsigned long pointer.
 * [`addressof`](https://docs.python.org/3/library/ctypes.html#ctypes.addressof) - a function that returns the address of a `ctypes` object.
 It behaves in the same way that `id` does, but only works for `ctypes` objects.
-* [`cast`](https://docs.python.org/3/library/ctypes.html#ctypes.cast) - a function that takes a memory address and a [`ctypes` pointer type]((https://docs.python.org/3/library/ctypes.html#pointers)) and returns a pointer of the specified type to the address.
+* [`cast`](https://docs.python.org/3/library/ctypes.html#ctypes.cast) - a function that takes a memory address and a [`ctypes` pointer type](https://docs.python.org/3/library/ctypes.html#pointers) and returns a pointer of the specified type to the address.
 Abusing this function is one of the easiest ways to get CPython to segfault.

 Our next step will be to use `cast` to print the value of a memory location as the `ctypes` `c_long` type, which is a 32-bit integer.